krutikabapat/NLP/README.md

 Automatic classification:​ This type of definition helps on a better answer detection.
 Automatic classifications, in contrast, are extensible to new questions types with acceptable accuracy.

+## Type of Questions:

+Factoid: ​ Factoid questions are the ones that ask about a simple fact and can be answered in a few words.

+Complex questions:​ Complex Question is about information in a context.
+Usually, the answer is a merge of retrieved passages.
+Examples to implement the above: Normalized Raw-Scoring, Logistic Regression, Round-Robin, Raw Scoring and 2-step RSV.

+List Questions: ​ Demands as an answer a set of entities that satisfies a given criteria.
+Example: When did Brazil win Soccer World Cups? illustrates this point clearly.

+Definition questions:​ They expect a summary or a short passage in return How does the mitosis of a cell work?

 ## Reference material to read: